Katzeee/Notes/STL-code-analyze/chapter4-sequence-containers.md

       typedef std::iterator_traits<_Iterator>		__traits_type;
 ```

-Meanwhile, we notice that `gcc` is now using `pointer` as the type of `iterator`, so we should pay attention to the definition of `pointer`.
+Meanwhile, we notice that `gcc` is now using `pointer` instead of `iterator`, so we should pay attention to the definition of `pointer`.

 `.../bits/stl_vector.h[92]`